vertica/vertica-kubernetes/DEVELOPER.md

 kubectl kuttl test --test http-custom-certs --skip-delete
 ```

-### Custom communal endpoint
+### Custom communal endpoints

 Internally, the e2e make target (`run-int-tests`) sets up a [MinIO](https://min.io/) endpoint with TLS for testing.
 However, you might want to test with a communal endpoint that mimics your development environment.
-The default configuration is stored in the [tests/kustomize-defaults.cfg](./tests/kustomize-defaults.cfg) file, but you can create a configuration file that overrides these defaults for the e2e tests.
+The default MinIO configuration is stored in the [tests/kustomize-defaults.cfg](./tests/kustomize-defaults.cfg) file, but you can create a configuration file that overrides these defaults.

 The following steps create a configuration file and run e2e tests with a custom communal endpoint: